Moments in the Chebotarev density theorem: non-Gaussian families: Groups having an irreducible character of maximal degree: Proof of Theorem

 \begin{lemma} Let $G$ be a doubly transitive Frobenius group of order $d(d+1) { \geq 6}$ with kernel $N$ and abelian complement $H$ of order $d$.
 Let $L/K$ be a Galois extension of number fields of group $G$, and assume GRH.
 Let $\eta\in \mathcal S_\delta$, $\Phi\in \mathcal U$.
 For $U\geq 1$, we have the following bound:

 where $\vartheta$ denotes the unique non-abelian character of $G$, and the $\gamma_{\vartheta,j}$ run through the imaginary parts of the non-trivial zeros of $L(s,L/K,\vartheta)$.
+Here, $\kappa_\eta>0$ is a constant which depends on $\eta$.
 In particular, since all summands in this expression are non-negative, it follows that for $n=2m$,

 \end{lemma}

 \begin{proof}

 Applying orthogonality of characters in the form